 18 out of 23 people found this review helpfulwrite a review of this game

 read more reviews by Cor 13

 read more reviews for this game

-And here it starts.
+And here it begins.
 To find the Mon, you have to speak to a certain guy.
 But this guy won't talk to you unless you bring him something.
 This something can be obtained from a certain someone, who will talk to you only if you bring him something that you can obtain from someone who will talk to you only if you bring him something that you can obtain from, etc. The brave Cutter Slade (horrible name, by the way) is lost forever in a universe of insultingly inept creatures.
 The promised savior of Adelpha will be too busy retrieving various household items for priests and village chiefs, running from one Talan to another with his tongue outside.
 The cool special agent won't find a better occupation other than grilling every boring NPC for obscure information, which they won't share with him immediately, but only after he finds for them their favorite salami sandwich they have lost many years ago.

 Outcast thus becomes a curious phenomenon: it becomes noticeably less entertaining when you are trying to advance its plot.
 The constant stream of pointless tasks and long-winded, repetitive conversations emphasizing the Talan's incompetence in an irritatingly condescending way sap the life out of the game.
 It is therefore best enjoyed in an aimless state, as a virtual adventure in a beautiful world; it is at its worst when it tries to impose on you a dull stretch of linearly arranged errands you'll have to endure in order to see everything the game has to offer.